Register Now

 Back to Blog

-9 minute read
+10 minute read

 by: Barb Mosher Zinck

-This article will highlight five strategies, including leveraging influencer relationships, utilizing enhanced content, and hitting parents with nostalgia-inducing product lines, that the most successful toy and baby brands implement.
+Learn how to incorporate the following five important strategies — including leveraging influencer relationships, utilizing enhanced content, and hitting parents with nostalgia-inducing product lines — to dominate the digital shelf.

-1. Work With Online Influencers
+1. Work With Influencers

-Popular children’s YouTube Channel Ryan’s World is just one example of the enormous opportunity influencers bring to toy brands.
-Eight-year-old Ryan Kaji hosts the channel, which has over 23 million subscribers.
+There are numerous family-focused channels on YouTube and Instagram with wide visibility.
+Popular children’s YouTube channel Ryan’s World is just one example of the enormous opportunity influencers bring to toy brands.
+Ryan Kaji hosts the channel, which has nearly 35 million subscribers.
+He’s ranked as one of the top 10 most popular children-themed YouTube channels by Statista.

 Video Source: Ryan’s World YouTube